 First Master of Human Rights Degree Awarded by Humphrey School

-The University of Minnesota’s first student to graduate with a master’s degree in human rights celebrates commencement Saturday, alongside nearly 200 other graduates from the Humphrey School of Public Affairs who leave the University committed to making the world a better place.
+May 12, 2017—The University of Minnesota’s first student to graduate with a master’s degree in human rights celebrates commencement Saturday, alongside nearly 200 other graduates from the Humphrey School of Public Affairs who leave the University committed to making the world a better place.

 For Marin Phelps, who receives a Master in Human Rights (MHR), that means moving to Africa, and focusing on human rights work there.

 Phelps is the first of the initial cohort of 10 who entered the new degree program last fall.
-She transferred into the program after spending her first year in the Master of Public Policy area.
+She transferred into the program after spending her first year in the Master of Public Policy program.

 Phelps, who grew up in rural Nebraska and South Dakota, went to Kenya twice to conduct research.
 Last summer she was part of a group examining the implementation of Kenya's new constitution.
 She and another student returned over winter break to study methods to promote women’s participation in the political process in one county in Kenya.